Building intercom systems - Part 1-1: System requirements - General (IEC 62820-1-1:2026)

 The system shall provide the operating and operational information to the visitor.
 The VCU

-should provide a comfort indication that the call is being processed, such as a low level
+should provide a comfort indication that the call is being processed, such as a low-level

-indication when the lock has been released and that entry to the premises is permitted.
+the lock has been released and that entry to the premises is permitted.

-NOTE The VCU can give clear indication or prompts to the visitor how to address the desired URU.
+NOTE The VCU can give clear indication or prompts to the visitor on how to address the desired URU.

 g) Anti listen-in